DoTheEvo/selfhosted-apps-docker/beginners-speedrun-selfhosting/readme.md

   and you can be doing this shit through a webpage.
 I dont use it, but it got good I heard.

-## undertanding what you did not get done
+# undertanding what you did not get done

 * this shit is on your own local network, not accessible from the outside.
   Cant call grandma and tell her to write `192.168.1.8` in to her browser to see your awesome nginx welcome running.
-  She tells you that the dumb fuck you are you do not have public IP and ports forwarded.<br>
+  She tells you that the dumb fuck you are, you do not have public IP and ports forwarded.<br>
   To get that working is bit challenging, probably deserves own page, not realy speedrun, but thorough steps as shit gets sideways fast and people can dick around for hours trying wrong shit.
-* everything here is just basic setup that breaks easily, server got dynamic IP, turn it off for a day and it might get a different ip assigned.
+* everything here is just basic setup that breaks easily, server got dynamic IP, turn it off for a weekend and it might get a different ip assigned next time it starts.
 Container is not set to start on boot,...
 * you dont understand how this shit works, fixing not working stuff be hard, but now you can start to consume all the guides and tutorials on docker compose and try stuff...